srmagura/real-cancellable-promise/README.md

 ## React: `useCancellablePromiseCleanup`

 Here's a React hook that facilitates cancellation of `CancellablePromise`s that occur outside of `useEffect`.
-Any pending API calls will be canceled when the component unmounts.
+Any captured API calls will be canceled when the component unmounts.
 (Just be sure this is what you want to happen.)

 ```ts